Are you agile? Or more precisely – are you working in an agile way?

 - How TDD differs from ADD and BDD?

 - What testers do on the first days of a sprint?

 - When CI server is set?

-If most projects these days are done through agile methodologies, and most of the times companies claim that they use Scrum – I think it’s worth to have the certificate that proves you actually know how it should look like.
-Now when you will be looking for a job, word “Scrum” in the description may mean something different for you than just “Agile”.
+If most projects these days are done through agile methodologies, and most of the time companies claim that they use Scrum – I think it’s worth having the certificate that proves you actually know how it should look like.
+Now when you will be looking for a job, the word “Scrum” in the description may mean something different for you than just “Agile”.
 Maybe, after becoming Scrum Professional you will have the leverage to change the way how your company works?
 Since now people will know, that you are qualified to do it.